chauchau2203/Financial-Loan-Analysis/README.md

 - **Visualization Enhancements:** Add drill-downs, alerts, and custom KPI tracking.
 - **Data Quality:** Improve validation and integrate external economic data.

-## G. License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 *Note: This project is for educational and analytical purposes.
 Data has been anonymized and should be used in compliance with applicable privacy regulations.*